Demonia (film): Production

 Demonia was developed under the working title of Liza.

 Release

-Demonia was described by Troy Howarth as Fulci's "would be" return to theatrical films.
+Demonia was described by Troy Howarth, author Splintered Visions: Lucio Fulci and His Films, as Fulci's "would be" return to theatrical films.
 The film failed to receive any theatrical distribution anywhere.
 The film was released directly to video in Italy and it would not receive an official release in the United States until 2001.

 Reception

 Fulci would later describe the film as "a wonderful movie, ruined from very bad photography.
 And that's that."
 Howarth described it as "one of Fulci's weakest films, an incoherent mishmash of the ghost story and nunsploitation genres" and that had "only a few flashes of the director's distinctive style."

+DVD Talk said in its review, "Well it is every bit as cheap as it is predictable.
+Only worthwhile for die-hard Fucli completists who've bought all the releases of good Fulci films."